majianjia/nnom/docs/A Temporary Guide to NNoM.md

 ## Known Issues

-### Buffer Destroyed by Single Buffer Layers (input-destructive)
+### Shared output buffer destroyed by single buffer layers (input-destructive)
-Since a single buffer layer (Such as most of the Activations, additionally MaxPool/AvgPool) working directly from input buffer.
-If they are place before other layers in a parallel structure (such as Inception), the shared output buffer of last layer will be destroyed by those input-destructive before other layer can access to it.
+Single buffer layers (Such as most of the Activations, additionally MaxPool/AvgPool) are working directly on its input buffer.
+While its input buffer is shared with other parallel layers, and it is placed before other layers in a parallel structure (such as Inception), the shared output buffer of last layer will be destroyed by those input-destructive before other parallel layer can access to it.

+Additionally, although, MaxPool & AvgPool are not single buffer layer, they will destroy the input buffer as they are mentioned with input-destructive in CMSIS-NN.
+So they should be treated as same as single buffer layers.

 **Fix plan of the issue**
 Not planned.